arielj/heroix/README.md

 - Settings view (basic skeleton to handle global settings)
 - Basic install queue (no view yet)
 - Images cache
+- Installation progress in game view

 ## TODO

 - Install dialog
-- Installation progress in game view
-- Cancel installation
+- Cancel installation (can be stopped, but needs more details)
-- Resume installation
+- Resume installation (it can be resumed by default, files are kept automatically)
 - Install queue visualizer
 - Visual hints for games in queue and installing in library
+- Save game config in Legendary's config.ini
 - Installation-related settings (install folder, more?)
 - Game launch-related settings (wine, prefix)
 - Login